Dillonb/n64/docs/source/index.rst

 Assumed Prior Knowledge
 -----------------------

 While my goal is to be as clear and accessible as possible, I expect readers to be somewhat familiar with emulation already.
-If you've written an emulator for a system on the level of the original GameBoy or NES, you should be fine.
+If you've written an emulator for a system on the level of the original Game Boy or NES, you should be fine.

 .. toctree::
    :maxdepth: 2